Windows Sandbox Management

 HCS API Integration

-Native Host Compute System integration for sandbox lifecycle management
+Native Host Compute System integration for sandbox management

 Profile Gallery